A year of glorious gardens to visit

 Late summer gardens to visit

 Ah – September means dahlias.
 You could visit Sarah Raven at Perch Farm again (she is Queen of the Dahlias).
-Or you could go to the Salutation Garden in Sandwich.

 This garden was destroyed by sea flooding in 2013, but it has risen again.
 If you feel your garden lacks late summer colour, pick up dahlia planting ideas from the Salutation.